-This allows the software license manager to ensure that software licenses are not counted unnecessarily against assets that are no longer in use within the organisation.
+This allows the software license manager to ensure that software licenses are not counted unnecessarily against assets that are no longer in use within the organization.

-- Asset role—what role does each asset play within the organisation?
+- Asset role—what role does each asset play within the organization?
 (E.g. Production, Standby, Test, etc.)

 This allows the software asset manager to appropriately license the software where licensing terms differ by the asset’s role, particularly in datacentre environments.
 A notable example of where this has an impact is for test and other non-production environments.
 Software installed on servers in a test environment may not count towards licenses at all.
 In other cases, it may be less costly to use a user-based rather than hardware based license in such environments.

-- Asset ownership—the organisational entity that owns each asset
+- Asset ownership—the organizational entity that owns each asset

-This makes it possible for the software asset manager to charge the cost of software on the asset back to the appropriate entity in the organisation.
-Depending on how your organisation chooses to model chargeback, this may be a specific cost centre or a business unit within the organisation.
+This makes it possible for the software asset manager to charge the cost of software on the asset back to the appropriate entity in the organization.
+Depending on how your organization chooses to model chargeback, this may be a specific cost centre or a business unit within the organization.